MohanadAlHasan/Favorite-cmd-commands/README.md

 I can see the comments that were written on the file.

 ## git push
-I feel happy when i right this command because i finished the challenge
+I feel happy when i write this command because I finished the challenge